Kaolin clay (aka china clay) is an incredibly useful and versatile soft, white clay. It is used in the manufacture of porcelain and fine china.

-A study conducted in 1985 found that application of kaolin clay to tomato plants grown in very hot, dry conditions in the south-central US improves yield by providing protection from heat stress.
+A study conducted in 1985 found that the application of kaolin clay to tomato plants grown in very hot, dry conditions in the south-central US improves yield by providing protection from heat stress.

-The same study concluded that spraying tomato plants in a non-irrigated field only once with a 5% kaolin and distilled water solution helped the plants to improve yield.
+The same study concluded that spraying tomato plants in a non-irrigated field only once with a 5% percent kaolin and distilled water solution helped the plants to improve yield.

 Research conducted in Oklahoma in 2005 and 2006 and published by the American Society for Horticultural Science attempted to replicate the 1985 study.

-Researchers wanted to determine how and when kaolin (i.e. the product known as Surround WP of which 95% of the active ingredient is Kaolin clay) should be applied to tomatoes being grown for market.
+Researchers wanted to determine how and when kaolin (i.e., the product known as Surround WP, of which 95% of the active ingredient is Kaolin clay) should be applied to tomatoes being grown for market.

-The researchers especially focused on the sun shielding qualities of the product and also wanted to know if Surround WP could prevent the development of beet curly top virus (BCTV) in tomato plants.
+The researchers especially focused on the sun-shielding qualities of the product and also wanted to know if Surround WP could prevent the development of beet curly top virus (BCTV) in tomato plants.

 BCTV is spread by leafhoppers and has wrought havoc with Oklahoma tomato crops in the past.